 If you do not have a reverse osmosis system with blending capabilities, you can blend the water yourself.
 Try different ratios of RO water to tap water and see if it improves your coffee taste (20 – 25% tap water is a good place to start).

 If none of the above options are feasible or appealing to you, you can always brew your coffee with bottled water.
 Using bottled water is not a cut and dry issue either.
-Not all bottled waters are created equal, in fact, they can vary wildly in mineral content, pH and suitability for coffee.
+Not all bottled waters are created equal.
+Bottle waters vary wildly in mineral content, pH and suitability for coffee.

 “Bottled waters mostly come in two kinds, alkaline ones with massive mineral levels just below brackish, and acidic ones with mineral levels just above RO flatness.
 Very few have the intermediate hardness levels found in most municipal waters” (Schulman, 11).